esim1/GIS_Somerset_WDC/index.md

 ## Proposed Warehouses

 About 60 percent of proposed warehouses in Franklin Township would require a non-industrial land use conversion.
-The most common type of proposed land use conversion is office redevelopment (28.6 percent).
+Proposed warehouse site plans would redevelop 71.9 acres of office buildings, 49.82 acres of solar panel fields, and 19.12 acres of greenfield.

 ![conversion final](https://user-images.githubusercontent.com/96669714/208326131-ea3eabc0-bbfa-4e15-b0c4-66f84d73c59a.png)